iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

 Solution 2 Binary search

 1. Similar to Problem 668.
 Kth Smallest Number in Multiplication Table.
-2. The problem is complicated at firt glass.
-A brute force solutoin generates all the absolute distances and then sort to find the kth smallest one.
+2. The problem is complicated at first glance.
+A brute force solution generates all the absolute distances and then sort to find the kth smallest one.
 3. We found it is potentially a searchable senario if we sort the elements.
 We have range `[min_distance, max_distance]`.
 We search a distance in this range